GaryB432/gb-nx/packages/browser/README.md

 Run the `zip` target to create a versioned archive of your extension.

+> nx run my-extension:build:production
-> npx nx zip extension --tagGit false
+> nx zip my-extension --tagGit false

 ## Migrations